mkport/big5analysis/README.md

 Please do not copy this project and claim it as your own.

-Full analysis is included in the RMarkdown file.
+Full analysis is included in the RMarkdown and HTML file.